jbirnick/typst-great-theorems/README.md

 - `title` (default: `none`)

   This allows you to set a title for your theorem/lemma/..., which will be displayed according to `titlix`.

+- `number` (defaults to use the counter)

+  This is only settable when it's a counted environment.
+It allows you to change the number to arbitrary content, e.g. `#theorem(number: [A])[ ... ]` will display "**Theorem A.** ...".
+  Note that, if this is set, it will _not_ increase the counter, so you would have e.g. Theorem 2.3, then Theorem A, then Theorem 2.4.

 - all the arguments from `mathblock`, except `blocktitle` and `counter`